Hydraulic Propulsion Thrusters Information Page

 How quickly can I get a Thruster?

-All orders require a minimum 50% advance deposit, with the balance due when the equipment is completed and ready to ship.
+As a custom manufacturer, our specialized equipment is built to order.
+All orders require a minimum 50% advance, non-refundable down payment.
+The balance of payment is due when the equipment is completed and ready to ship.